kilowhat/kilowhat.net/_extensions/wordpress.md

 - [FriendsOfFlarum Night Mode](https://discuss.flarum.org/d/21492-friendsofflarum-night-mode): causes the CSS to not load in the comments iframe.

-Up to version 1.4.0 of the Flarum extension, [FriendsOfFlarum Follow Tags](https://discuss.flarum.org/d/20525-friendsofflarum-follow-tags) would not render the Wordpress post content and [Reflar Webhooks](https://discuss.flarum.org/d/17812-webhooks-by-reflar) would fail to send new discussion hooks.
+Up to version 1.4.0 of the Flarum extension, [FriendsOfFlarum Follow Tags](https://discuss.flarum.org/d/20525-friendsofflarum-follow-tags) would not render the WordPress post content and [Reflar Webhooks](https://discuss.flarum.org/d/17812-webhooks-by-reflar) would fail to send new discussion hooks.
 This is fixed since version 1.5.0 of the Flarum extension.

 ## Installation

-You must install both the Wordpress plugin and Flarum extension.
+You must install both the WordPress plugin and Flarum extension.

-### On Wordpress
+### On WordPress

 - Download the plugin via [this link](/download/wordpress/kilowhat-flarum-1.4.0.zip).
 Current version is 1.4.0
 - Extract the content of the ZIP file and place the `kilowhat-flarum` folder under `wp-content/plugins`
-- Open the Wordpress admin panel and enable the plugin
+- Open the WordPress admin panel and enable the plugin
 - Go to the **Flarum admin panel** and follow the installation wizard

-See below for Wordpress settings.
+See below for WordPress settings.

 ### On Flarum

-- Purchase the ["KILOWHAT Wordpress Integration"](https://extiverse.com/extension/kilowhat/flarum-ext-wordpress) extension via the Extiverse website
+- Purchase the ["KILOWHAT WordPress Integration"](https://extiverse.com/extension/kilowhat/flarum-ext-wordpress) extension via the Extiverse website
 - If this is your first premium extension purchase from Extiverse, follow the "Composer configuration" instructions available at <https://extiverse.com/premium/subscriptions>
 - Install the extension via Composer: `composer require kilowhat/flarum-ext-wordpress`
 - Open the Flarum admin panel and enable the extension
-- On the extension page, use the installation wizard tab to enter your Wordpress credentials
+- On the extension page, use the installation wizard tab to enter your WordPress credentials

 See below for Flarum settings.

 ## Update

-When an update to either the Wordpress plugin or Flarum extension is available, the Changelog will be updated above and a message will be posted on the [Flarum Discuss discussion](https://discuss.flarum.org/d/22229).
+When an update to either the WordPress plugin or Flarum extension is available, the Changelog will be updated above and a message will be posted on the [Flarum Discuss discussion](https://discuss.flarum.org/d/22229).

-### Updating the Wordpress plugin
+### Updating the WordPress plugin

 When an update is available, the link to the new ZIP file will be provided in the changelog.